cscfa/perl-module-autoloader/doc/ModuleAutoloader.md

     default:
         recursive: true	# The default recursivity for the import directories (false as default)
         strict: true   	# define that the directories must be strict included (false as default)
+        basePath:  "/"  # define the root base path to process real path of relative directories
     directories:
         firstKey: # Configuration key (user defined, no one requirement)
             dir: "/perl/some/directory/to/load"